trustbloc/docs/readthedocs/source/orb/batchwriter.md

 A Sidetree operation is posted by a client to the [operations](sidetree.html#did-operations) REST endpoint (which is exposed by the [sidetree-core-go](https://github.com/trustbloc/sidetree-core-go) library).
 After the operation is validated, the _Add_ function of Orb's _Operation Queue_ is invoked.
-The _Operation Queue_ then publishes a message containing the operation to the AMQP _operation_ queue.
+The _Operation Queue_ then publishes a message containing the operation to the AMQP _orb.operation_ queue.
-Each Orb instance has a pool of subscribers for the operation queue.
+Each Orb instance has a pool of subscribers for the _orb.operation_ queue.
 The number of subscribers in the pool is determined by startup parameter [op-queue-pool](parameters.html#op-queue-pool).
 One of the subscribers on an Orb instance handles the message by adding the operation to the _op-queue_ database and also to an in-memory queue.
 Operations are stored to the database for recovery purposes, i.e. if the Orb instance goes down then another instance will repost the operations.